Quantum-enhanced Markov Chain Monte Carlo for systems larger than your Quantum Computer

 The numerical quantum simulations were carried out using python 3.11, running qulacs quantum circuit simulator \cite{suzuki2021} and can be found open source on Github \cite{Ferguson_2024}.
 The base of the code was built upon a pre-existing library, however it was drastically modified to fit the requirements of this paper \cite{quMCMC_git}.

 To keep consistent with the original work, parameters have been kept constant as much as possible \cite{layden2023}.
 For example, $\gamma$ is varied in the range $(0.25, 0.6)$ and the integer time parameter is varied between $(2,20)$ for all of the following experiments.
 One key difference is the method of calculating the spectral gap for quantum proposal methods.
-The authors of \cite{layden2023} employed exact numerical integration by discretising the gamma parameter.
-Here however, we employ Monte-Carlo integration by uniformly sampling the $t$ and $\gamma$ regions.
-Explicitly, this means that for a given row of the $Q$ matrix, the measurement statistics are estimated by averaging over $30$ (a value chosen by experimentation) randomly generated $t$ and $\gamma$ values.
-When one is doing plain QeMCMC or CGQeMCMC without multiple groups, the $i^{th}$ row of $Q$ can be found by doing the following 30 times: First, randomly generate $t$ and $\gamma$ values then use as quantum input the $i^{ith}$ state, run the appropriate quantum circuit and output the statevector.
-Clearly, averaging over the 30 statevectors gives a good approximation of the likely transitions between states.
+The authors of \cite{layden2023} employed exact numerical integration by discretizing the gamma parameter.
+Here however, we employ Monte Carlo integration by uniformly sampling the $t$ and $\gamma$ regions.
+Explicitly, this means that for a given row of the $Q$ matrix, the measurement statistics are estimated by averaging over $m$ (chosen to be 30 by experimentation) randomly generated $t$ and $\gamma$ values.
+When one is doing plain QeMCMC or CGQeMCMC without multiple groups, the $i^{th}$ row of $Q$ can be found by doing the following $m$ times: First, randomly generate $t$ and $\gamma$ values then use as quantum input the $i^{th}$ state, run the appropriate quantum circuit and output the statevector.
+Averaging over the $m$ statevectors gives a good approximation of the likely transitions between states.

 For CGQeMCMC however, the situation is more difficult.
 As the output of one circuit affects the gates of the next, then the entire $Q$ matrix must be found by brute force.
 First, randomly select a starting state, run a CGQeMCMC step where $t$ and $\gamma$ are randomly chosen and then add $1/n_s$ to the $(i,j)^{th}$ element of $Q$.
 Repeating this many times leads to an accurate approximation of $Q$.
 To justify how many times is required, this process was repeated for over multiple different sample numbers with $n_s = (2^n)^2$ deemed fit.